-"Annual Financial Information" shall mean the financial information or operating data with respect to the City and PGW delivered at least annually pursuant to Section 3 hereof, substantially similar to the type set forth in Appendix A attached hereto and in accordance with the Rule.
+"Annual Financial Information" shall mean the financial information or operating data with respect to the City and PGW delivered at least annually pursuant to Section 3 hereof, substantially similar to the type set forth in Appendix "A" attached hereto and in accordance with the Rule.
 The financial statements comprising the Annual Financial Information are prepared according to accounting methods and procedures which conform to generally accepted accounting principles for governmental units as prescribed by the Government Accounting Standards Board.
+"Business Day" or "Business Days" shall mean any day other than a Saturday or Sunday or, in the City, a legal holiday or a day on which banking institutions are authorized by law or contract to remain closed or a day on which the Dissemination Agent is closed.